flatironinstitute/finufft/README.md

  - Destroy cufinufft plan - ```ier=cufinufft_destroy(&dplan);```

 ### Preprocessors
- - SINGLE - single-precision
+ - SINGLE - single-precision.
+Enable by calling `PREC=SINGLE make ...` or adding to your make.inc.
- - TIME - timing for each stage
+ - TIME - timing for each stage.
+Enable by adding "-DTIME" to `NVCCFLAGS`.
  - SPREADTIME - more detailed timing from spreading and interpolation
  - DEBUG - debug mode outputs all the middle stages' result